keruiduo/SupplMat_JASA_2024/README.md

 5. Data sources for interjections.ods --> Sources for the collection of the interjections

-6. Vocalizations.ods --> Experimental data on vocalizations, with in the columns from left to right for each observation:
+6. Vocalizations.csv --> Experimental data on vocalizations, with in the columns from left to right for each observation:
    - Name of the file containing the audio recording (file)
    - Speaker's primary language (CN for Chinese; EN for English; ES for Spanish; JP for Japanese; TUR for Turkish) (Language)
    - Speaker's ID (Idvocaliser)